jianminchen/CoachingFromTsinghua/ReadMe.md

 I have to push myself hard to work on more algorithm practice.
 I could not pass online code assessment in March 2019, and then I had to prepare April 24, 2019 code assessment from Microsoft. <br>
 I ran mock interview code screen with a real company until I ran out of all algorithms.
 I practiced a few of them, after that, I just spent less than five minutes to go over all problems, and then I go over the discussion panel to see the ideas how to solve the problems.

+May, 2019<br>
+I had my first onsite in Vancouver with Fortinet.
+I learned a few things about Http protocol, how to work on my communication, confidence level.
+It was such great learning experience for me.

 Follow up <br>
 Sept.
 11, 2019<br>
 I spent $1000 Canadian dollar to pay using paypal.
 I should be more careful to spend money on coaching sessions.